PimMeulensteen/complex-system-simulation-group-16/README.md

 ## Required packages
+- numpy
+- matplotlib
+- powerlaw
-- Numpy
+- scipy
-- Matplotlib
+- seaborn
-- Powerlaw
+- multiprocess
 Note that these packages are also described in `requirements.txt`, and can be installed usign `pip3 install -r requirements.txt`.

 ## Bonus